Quick Summary

 The Language used in the Supreme Court and the High Court and for Bills, Acts, etc.

-In (Articles 350 to 351) the facilities for the use of the mother-tongue are given at the primary stage.
-A directive for the development of the Hindi language has been made.
-A special officer for linguistic minorities is also appointed.
+In (Articles 350 to 351) the facilities for the use of the mother-tongue are given at the primary stage, highlighting important parts of Indian Constitution.
+These parts of Indian Constitution include a directive for the development of the Hindi language and the appointment of a special officer for linguistic minorities, ensuring that linguistic diversity is recognized and protected within the framework of the Constitution.

 There are three types of emergencies in the Indian Constitution: